 Full-video (ENG): https://www.youtube.com/watch?v=AYTf0z_zVs0

 Like with oil, it’s not only empty calories (no or poor nutrition) and high in calories (contributing to overweight and obesity), but the main concern is that extracted sugars are actively harmful to health in a variety of ways.
 Although sugar is perceived by the general public as the main culprit for chronic illness, it is in fact the animal products, high-fat diets and oil really are the top offenders.
-This said, sugar is still of concern, these are ways in which sugar is harmful:
+This said, sugar is still of concern and is certainly no health food, these are ways in which sugar is harmful:

 - Acts exactly like a drug on the brain: sending dopamine (reward system) into overdrive, leading to sugar addiction, increased sugar tolerance and cravings.